 Magnificent Gorge site; wildlife sanctuary

 In close proximity to Launceston's central business district, approximately seven minutes by car, the landholding is a natural sanctuary for native animals and birdlife, including the Peregrine Falcon nesting in the cliffs and rich variety of birdlife from fairy wrens to night owls.
-Established in the mid 1890s, the buildings are of bluestone quarried on site, an advantage for any future development.
+Established in the mid 1890s, the building is of bluestone quarried on site, an advantage for any future development.
 The exclusive enclave set amid crown land reserves, is well served by walking tracks and scenic lookouts, maintained by the council for enjoyment of the stunning environs.
 The First Basin track will take you to the city and the Duck Reach track will take you over the suspension bridge to the Duck Reach Museum and Trevallyn Nature Recreation Area.
-The residences were built for the manager and chief engineer of the power station.
+The residence was built for the manager of the power station.
 Duck Reach, named for the wild ducks that congregated there, was established as the site for the first power scheme in Australasia in the 1890s.
 Launceston, the first city in Australia to have public generated hydro electricity, was famous for the illumination of the whole city at that time.

 • 2 Corin Street residence of bluestone and brick; in need of a rebuild the structure in good repair; the original Duck Reach Power Station Managers home and offers a "grand designs" opportunity.